 However, the brewing process does seem to kill a great deal of mold, which makes coffee consumption relatively safe.
 Even though you might be ingesting mold, it is not anything beyond your daily exposure to toxins that occurs as you go about your day.

-The real issue with mold and brewed coffee is likely to come from coffee that has been left to sit for a considerable amount of time.
+The real issue with mold and brewed coffee with milk or water is likely to come from coffee that has been left to sit for a considerable amount of time.

 Since mold is already likely to be within the ground coffee, the mold simply needs to ferment in the stagnant coffee to become noticeable.
 If you have ever forgotten to empty your coffee grinds in the coffee pot, you probably noticed mold growing on the coffee after a few days .